 - 10.0 “Superb” Avvo Rating for client satisfaction

 What Is Considered Wrongful Termination in New York?

 While at-will law does give employers the right to terminate an employee for almost any reason, or even no reason at all in some cases, employees are afforded numerous state and federal protections against being fired for illegal or discriminatory reasons.
-Our team of attorneys can examine the circumstances of your case and determine the most appropriate course of action to pursue.
+Our team of NYC wrongful termination lawyers can examine the circumstances of your case and determine the most appropriate course of action to pursue.